claws-scot/claws-scot.github.io/meetings/meeting-220623-N.md

 For an existing biomass of 500 tonnes,
-Using Loch Long's data from the PARTRAC report (already verified in W1.):
+Using Loch Long's data from the PARTRAC report (already verified in <a href="https://claws-scot.github.io/meetings/meeting-220623-N/">meeting-220623-N</a>):

 ```python
 Loch Long's flushing time (day) = 9.57